fgnass/typed-rpc/README.md

 - 📜 JSON-RPC 2.0 protocol
 - 🕵️ Full IDE autocompletion
 - 🪶 Tiny footprint (< 1kB)
+- 🚚 Support for custom transports
 - 🌎 Support for Deno and edge runtimes
 - 🚫 No code generation step
 - 🚫 No dependencies
 - 🚫 No batch requests
-- 🚫 No transports other than HTTP(S)
 - 🚫 No runtime type-checking
 - 🚫 No IE11 support
 - 🥱 No fancy project page, just this README